AndersDeath/diary2/000-current.md

 # 28 April - Friday - Barcelona - 211 day of immigration

 Today we were walking again a lot.
 We tried to visit Parc Guell but this place is so crowded that we just didn't have a chance to buy tickets.
+We did it and will go there this Sunday.